Todd Muller quits as National Party leader for health reasons

 July 8

-• Muller says he is angry with Walker and has referred the matter National's board of directors.
+• Muller says he is angry with Walker and has referred the matter to National's board of directors.

 • Walker announces retirement from politics before board deselects him.